Special Note#

 locale-gen # Generate selected locales

-eselect locale set en_US.utf8 # Set system default locale (Recommended to use English to avoid garbled text)
+eselect locale set en_US.utf8 # Set default system locale (Recommended English to avoid mojibake)

 # Reload environment